Legend of Zelda Themed Birthday Party Ideas

 You got the Slingshot!

-to the “Cave of the Forgotten” AKA my storage shed.
+The clue lead him outside to the “Cave of the Forgotten” AKA my storage shed.
 As “Link” opened the door “Navi” cried out “Watch out!”

 Maldorm was on the other side!